BenjaminBurton/terraform-azure/README.md

 # Verify the results

-> Run terraform output to get the SSH private key and save it to a file.
+> Run terraform output to get the `SSH` private key and save it to a file.

 ```js
 terraform output -raw tls_private_key > id_rsa
 ```

-> Run terraform output to get the virtual machine public IP address.
+> Run terraform output to get the `virtual machine public IP address`.

 ```js
 terraform output public_ip_address
 ```

-> Use SSH to connect to the virtual machine.
+> Use `SSH` to connect to the virtual machine.

 ```js
 ssh -i id_rsa azureuser@<public_ip_address>